lagunacomputer/homebridge-CurrentAmbientLightLevel/README.md

 the basic idea here is to rip off https://github.com/lucacri/homebridge-http-temperature-humidity, but change the Accessory/Service info for CurrentAmbientLightLevel instead of CurrentTemperature, and then mess with returning as a % or not for the Home app icon.

 Once this is complete, basically all sorts of input sensors become available to us ....
+The list of possible sensor types are here: https://github.com/KhaosT/HAP-NodeJS/blob/master/lib/gen/HomeKitTypes.js I imagine that soon HomeKit will include all kinds of options for automation based on input sensors.
+ie: "when its dark, turn on the light"  etc...

     {